 The best multi-touch models use weighted algorithms to measure the true sales value for paid and organic channels online.
 The attribution solutions that use this data-driven approach are a big step in aligning marketing and sales.
 Better yet, the best of the best also help you understand shoppers, know what makes them tick and predict future sales performance.

 2. Optimize Your CRM

 Ideally, your CRM should be a central location where BDC and sales reps can go anytime to see exactly what’s going on with any customer at any given time.
 After all, the basic purpose of a customer relationship management (CRM) platform is to help your dealership effectively manage relationships with customers and align every team.
 Unfortunately, duplicate records and outdated data are a common roadblock for effective personalization and automation.
 An audit of your CRM is a good thing to do on a consistent basis.
 The cleaner you keep your CRM data, the better your chances of keeping every team on the same page and creating the best experience for your customers.

-3. Use Data to Drive Digital Marketing Campaigns
+3. Use Data to Drive Your Digital Strategy

 Consumers today expect personalized shopping experiences online.
 Recent studies show that 74% of online shoppers are frustrated by irrelevant content.
 Meanwhile, 77% of shoppers report choosing, recommending and spending more with companies that provide personalized experiences.